Catharine Hunt MA, MSc, MBPsS, Reg. MBACP

 Training, qualifications & experience

 I hold a Master of Science with Distinction in Psychology from the University of Westminster and am in the final year of my Doctoral studies as a Counselling Psychologist in Training at City, University of London.
 I am a member of the British Psychological Society (BPS) and a member of the BPS Division of Counselling Psychology (DCoP).
-I am also an Individual Member of the British Association for Counselling and Psychotherapy (BACP).
+I am also a Registered Member of the British Association for Counselling and Psychotherapy (BACP).

 I have worked in a variety of NHS and charity settings, including within Clinical Health Psychology at The Whittington Hospital - an NHS District General and Teaching Hospital affiliated to University College London (UCL) - where I also lectured to the fourth year medical students.
 I have worked as a counsellor and psychotherapist for the mental health charity Mind, The Duchess of Cambridge’s schools charity, Place2Be, and within a counselling service supporting carers.

 I originally graduated from the University of Bristol with a BA (Hons) degree and a Master of Arts in English Literature.
 I then trained as an Editor and Journalist and worked for the BBC before retraining in psychology.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.